 Yes.
 You need to ensure that your trailered boat is “Cleaned, Drained and Dry” before being launched into Lake George, or it will need to be cleaned.
 All trailered boats are required to be inspected and possibly decontaminated before being allowed to launch.
 The inspections are done by the Lake George Park Commission to ensure that invasive species are not being carried into Lake George.
 Inspections and any decontamination are performed at no cost to the boater.
-The Lake George Association is contributing $30,000 to pay for part of the program in 2017.
+The Lake George Association is contributing $30,000 to pay for part of the program in 2018 and is planning to in 2019.
 For more information, please see the Lake George Park Commission’s Boat Inspection website.

 How old do you have to be to operate a boat and/or PWC and do I need a boating certificate?
 NYS requires all persons regardless of age must complete a safe boating course to operate a PWC.
 Anyone born after 1996 must complete an approved eight-hour safety course to operate a power boat without direct adult supervision.

 Are there special boating rules for Lake George?

 Yes, contact the Lake George Park Commission, 518-668-9347 visit their website here.

 Do I need a sealed head on my boat to launch it on Lake George?
 Yes, by law all boats having toilet facilities must have a sealed holding device to prevent discharge into Lake George.
 Many marinas around the lake are equipped to with pump-out facilities to empty holding tanks.

 Yankee Boating Center 518-668-2862